 We like the added touch of the personal case advisor (similar to Lexington Law).
 Once again, the ‘familiar voice factor’ can potentially play a huge role for you depending on the specifics of your credit situation.

-We don’t necessarily admire the additional fee structures for the “Fast Track” and “Identity Optimization” services, one-time fees of $25 each.
+We don’t necessarily admire the additional fee structures (it’s 2018, we need companies to clearly price their services) for the “Fast Track” and “Identity Optimization” services, one-time fees of $25 each.
 However, the Fast Track option can be useful if you’re looking to apply for a loan very soon, so the extra fee may-well be justified on a case-by-case basis.

 Their A+ rating on the BBB website is particularly noteworthy in an industry where most firms find trouble maintaining high ratings with the Bureau.
 Perhaps more impressively, Ovation appears to actively respond and work with customers who leave a complaint or review on their BBB profile.